Piper Sandler Companies (NYSE:PIPR) Issues Earnings Results

-Piper Sandler Companies (NYSE:PIPR – Get Free Report) issued its quarterly earnings data on Friday.
-The financial services provider reported $2.79 earnings per share for the quarter, topping the consensus estimate of $1.89 by $0.90, Briefing.com reports.
+Piper Sandler Companies (NYSE:PIPR – Get Free Report) released its quarterly earnings results on Friday.
+The financial services provider reported $2.79 EPS for the quarter, beating analysts’ consensus estimates of $1.89 by $0.90, Briefing.com reports.
+The firm had revenue of $335.29 million for the quarter, compared to analyst estimates of $314.97 million.
 Piper Sandler Companies had a net margin of 6.33% and a return on equity of 13.27%.
-The firm had revenue of $335.29 million for the quarter, compared to analysts’ expectations of $314.97 million.
-During the same period in the prior year, the firm earned $2.35 earnings per share.
-The company’s quarterly revenue was up 15.5% compared to the same quarter last year.
+The company’s revenue for the quarter was up 15.5% compared to the same quarter last year.
+During the same period in the previous year, the business earned $2.35 earnings per share.

 Piper Sandler Companies Dividend Announcement

 The company also recently announced a quarterly dividend, which was paid on Friday, March 15th.
-Stockholders of record on Monday, March 4th were paid a $0.60 dividend.
+Shareholders of record on Monday, March 4th were paid a $0.60 dividend.
+This represents a $2.40 annualized dividend and a yield of 1.22%.
 The ex-dividend date was Friday, March 1st.
-This represents a $2.40 annualized dividend and a dividend yield of 1.22%.
-Piper Sandler Companies’s dividend payout ratio (DPR) is currently 40.82%.
+Piper Sandler Companies’s payout ratio is presently 40.82%.

 Piper Sandler Companies operates as an investment bank and institutional securities firm that serves corporations, private equity groups, public entities, non-profit entities, and institutional investors in the United States and internationally.
 It offers investment banking services and institutional sales, trading, and research services for various equity and fixed income products; advisory services, such as mergers and acquisitions, equity and debt private placements, and debt and restructuring advisory; raises capital through equity and debt financings; underwrites municipal issuances; and municipal financial advisory and loan placement services, as well as various over-the-counter derivative products.